 Mahnaz is the author of four books.
 Her first two books were published when Mahnaz was a teenager.
 She featured in Varsity whilst an undergraduate at Churchill.
 Mahnaz’s most recent publications are two children’s books called Min Chin’s Tree House and Mo’s Star published by Oxford University Press.
 Mo’s Star was published by Oxford University Press in English and Urdu, and in Arabic by Kalimat in the UAE.
 Mo’s Star’s audio versions were enacted by the English actor Joseph Fiennes and the Indian actress Vidya Balan.
 All proceeds from Mo’s Star go towards charities helping educate children in Pakistan.
 Mahnaz’s stories have been performed on the BBC World Service Short Story Programme.
 She also co-wrote and co-directed a short film titled ‘Omar and the Glass Splinter’ which was screened at various film festivals and launched the Raindance Film Festival in London.

 Mahnaz is a keen polo player and considers one of her greatest achievements was to be part of the winning Four Nations Team at the Sandhurst Military Academy’s Heritage Polo Cup.
+She is a Fellow at Hughes Hall College.

 Lord Philip Sales